aarsri/reading-group/models.md

 ### Speech LMs vs. ASR
 * Compared to ASR, speech LMs bypass orthography entirely, which is an opportunity: they could in principle represent dialectal variants as equally valid continuations, rather than forcing them into standard spelling.
 * Whether this works depends on the design of the unit space.
 This is a structural difference that makes quantization a crucial site of dialect robustness or fragility.

+### Takeaways
+* Quantization is a lot like the tokenization bottleneck.
+If dialectal realizations get poor unit codes, robustness collapses no matter how good the LM is.
+* Note that quanitzation is used in other speech models beyond Speech LMs, but the distinction is that quantization is an in-built part of typical Speech LMs, while it is just an auxiliary prediction target in speech encoders.
+ * Specifically, HuBERT and wav2vec2 discretize intermediate representations, but the discrete units are not the output.
+ * At inference for speech encoders, the encoder typically produces continuous embeddings (like BERT) rather than discrete codes.

 ## Speech Language Understanding (SLU) Models
 Goal: Robustness in acoustic-to-semantic mapping.